 Invasive EMG testing also uses surface electrodes for part of the test, but then progresses to use needle insertion into the muscular tissues to gauge their response to stimulation and contraction.
 Invasive EMG is more comprehensive and is also tighter regulated in terms of who can perform the procedure and under what circumstances.

-Invasive EMG testing might prove to be uncomfortable at the low end of the spectrum and utterly torturous at the upper echelon of pain experienced.
+Invasive EMG for back pain testing might prove to be uncomfortable at the low end of the spectrum and utterly torturous at the upper echelon of pain experienced.
 Many readers have written to us citing minor warnings of “mild discomfort” from their doctor, when in reality, the pain suffered was immense and sometimes lasted for weeks or months after the procedure.
 Lumbar pain and accompanying lower body neuropathy patients report higher levels of pain than cervical and accompanying upper body neuropathy test recipients by a margin of 4 to 1, although some carpal tunnel patients cited the worst imaginable pain as exceptions to this rule.

 The results gathered during testing will be evaluated by the diagnostician and conclusions reached to help determine, or rule out, the actual source of symptoms.
 Testing can take 20 to 90 minutes, depending on case-specific criteria and conclusive results will usually be available in 1 to 7 days time.